petersem/dockerholics/README.md

 **[`^        back to top        ^`](#Dockerholics-Application-List)**

-> If you like my work, you can make a dontation to say thanks!
+> If you like my work, you can make a donation to say thanks!
 [Buy me a coffee](https://www.paypal.com/paypalme/thanksmp)